hunterhector/DDSemantics/README.md

 1. Reprocess dataset
     - Use more lexicon units to enrich the FrameNet output
         - Will do if the novel contains unseen frames and stuff
-    - Need to consider make them coref when regenerating the data.
     - ~~Add a field for full argument span~~
     - Run this in background
-        - Now copying data, will process it next
+        - ~~Now copying data, will process it next~~
 1. Rehash dataset
     - Make the mapping between 1.4 and 1.7
     - Make sure prepositions are followed
+    - Mark exact match lexicon as coref
 1. Remove unknown predicate.
     - Use the verb form when reading the data
     - Need to regenerate the training data somehow.